WindowsVista42/ThreadPool/README.md

 }

 int main() {
-  // create the thread pool with std::thread::hardware_concurrency() number of threads ThreadPool thread_pool = ThreadPool();
+  // create the thread pool with a work queue size of 1024 entries and
+  // std::thread::hardware_concurrency() number of threads
+  ThreadPool thread_pool = ThreadPool();

   // add work to the threadpool